openhab/openhab-docs/_addons_bindings/zwave/doc/vda/satellitevi_0_0.md

 Each button can be configured in 4 different modes.
 Press the 2 service buttons (left and right each) for at least 8 seconds.
 Buttons will start to flash and the color of the flashing ring will indicate the channel setting:

-\- Yellow: for association with On-Off Modules, toggle-button function (BASIC)
+- Yellow: for association with On-Off Modules, toggle-button function (BASIC)

-\- Red: for association with On-Off Modules, push-button function (BASIC)
+- Red: for association with On-Off Modules, push-button function (BASIC)

-\- Magenta: for association with Roller Blinds, 2 buttons will start flashing together for up and down movement (SWITCH\_MULTILEVEL)
+- Magenta: for association with Roller Blinds, 2 buttons will start flashing together for up and down movement (SWITCH_MULTILEVEL)

-\- Green: for association with Dimmer Modules (SWITCH\_MULTILEVEL)
+- Green: for association with Dimmer Modules (SWITCH_MULTILEVEL)

 After mode selection, please proceed with inclusion process.